© Tom Humpage

 Below are our three favourite activities in Les Arcs but there are plenty more to choose from.
 Check out the selection of things to do below for some holiday inspiration – you'll see that there are plenty of alternatives to skiing and snowboarding in Les Arcs.

-1. Winter sports, skiing & snowboarding: Skiing and snowboarding are probably the most popular activities in the Paradiski.
-But we're not talking about lift-assisted, downhill skiing and snowboarding only – there's a whole host of activities that involve boards strapped onto your feet including ski touring and split boarding, cross-country skiing or telemarking.
-But there's much more than just skiing and snowboarding in Les Arcs in the winter.
-The Paradiski mountains are the perfect setting to go snowshoeing and husky-dog sledging, while the ice skating rinks in Les Arcs town centre will keep the whole family entertained.
+Skiing and snowboarding are probably the most popular activities in the Paradiski.
+But we're not talking about lift-assisted, downhill skiing and snowboarding only – there's a whole host of activities that involve boards strapped onto your feet including ski touring and split boarding, cross-country skiing or télémarking.
+There's much more than just skiing and snowboarding in Les Arcs in the winter.
+The Paradiski mountains are the perfect setting to go snowshoeing and husky dog sledging, whilst the ice skating rinks in Les Arcs town centre will keep the whole family entertained.

-2. Mountain biking: The Paradiski trails and bike parks attract hundreds of enduro and downhill biking aficionados every summer to its almost 180km of trails that meander through lush forests to reach stunning mountaintops with breathtaking views.
-An experience not to be missed!
+The Paradiski trails and bike parks attract hundreds of enduro and downhill biking aficionados every summer.
+Almost 180km of trails meander through lush forests to reach stunning mountaintops with breathtaking views.

-3. Walking, hiking & running: In the summer, the Paradiski pistes turn into meadows and deep-forested trails to explore on foot.
-From easy valley strolls to gruelling trail running climbs, everyone can explore the Les Arcs valley's beautiful sunny landscapes.
+In the summer, the Paradiski pistes turn into meadows and deep-forested trails to explore on foot.
+From easy valley strolls to gruelling trail running ascents and descents, everyone can explore the Les Arcs valley's beautiful sunny landscapes.

 Climbing in Les Arcs